Alan Turing Memorial: Inscriptions

-A planning application held by Manchester Archives and Local Studies contains two additional codes that were seemingly intended to be included in the memorial: "MBJSU UEZGQ VKMXC AFROI HHKYD" which decodes to "Pioneer of digital computing" and also "LJYDN VCDTO BAWQL PURCX IZNVE" which was intended to be on the plaque by Turing's feet.
+A planning application held by Manchester Archives and Local Studies contains two additional codes that were seemingly intended to be included in the memorial: MBJSU UEZGQ VKMXC AFROI HHKYD which decodes to and also LJYDN VCDTO BAWQL PURCX IZNVE which was intended to be on the plaque by Turing's feet.

 A plaque at the statue's feet reads "Father of Computer Science, Mathematician, Logician, Wartime Codebreaker, Victim of Prejudice", followed by the Bertrand Russell quotation "Mathematics, rightly viewed, possesses not only truth but supreme beauty, a beauty cold and austere like that of sculpture."
 Hughes buried his own old Amstrad computer beneath the statue, in tribute to Turing.